CodeHeight/Chamber/README.md

 [Chamber Demo Site](http://chamber.azurewebsites.net/)

 This project was originally used for local chamber sites and a lot of commerical names, images, etc. was stripped out.
 Chamber was developed by [CodeHeight Solutions](http://www.codeheight.com)

+....
+The code will be pushed within a few days.
+I'm cleaning up the code for open source.